App version: 0.1.0

 • Credit cards.
 You could use a credit card to cover your expenses — if you have a card or you can qualify to get one.
 They are easy and convenient to use.
 Just keep in mind that credit cards have high interest rates.
 Unless you can pay off the full balance by the end of the billing period, you could end up paying a large amount in interest over time.

 • Family loan.
 Taking out a family loan involves borrowing money from a relative and repaying it over a specified period of time.
-To avoid potential conflicts, it’s often wise to put the loan terms in writing.
-And make sure you can repay the loan on time in order to avoid family strife.
+To avoid potential conflicts, it’s often wise to put the loan terms in writing, and make sure you can repay the loan on time in order to avoid family strife.

 The Takeaway

 Rejection for a personal loan might throw a wrench into your immediate financial plans, but it doesn’t have to derail them completely.
 By finding out why the lender denied the loan and taking some actions to improve your situation, you could boost your financial health and the odds of being approved for a personal loan in the future.
+If you’re looking to apply for a personal loan again, Lantern by SoFi can help.
+Our online marketplace makes it easy to compare rates and terms from multiple lenders at once to find the right loan for your needs.

 Frequently Asked Questions